-Christine has been with The American Quarter Horse Journal since 2003, initially as a field editor; she was made editor in November 2008.
-Previously, she was a freelance writer for such publications as Horse Sport, The American Quarter Horse Racing Journal, Southwest Racing News and the Journal.
+Christine became editor of Western Horseman magazine in March 2014.
+She had been with The American Quarter Horse Journal since 2003, initially as a field editor and then as editor.
+Previously, she freelance wrote for such publications as Horse Sport, The American Quarter Horse Racing Journal, Horse Sport (based in Canada), Southwest Racing News (based in New Mexico) and the Journal.
 She graduated from The University of Alabama in 1990 with an English degree but went to work for prominent horse breeding facilities such as Colorado State University’s Equine Reproduction Laboratory; Bob Moore Farms, a leading racing Quarter Horse breeding farm in Norman, Oklahoma; and Royal Vista Equine, an embryo transfer facility and stallion station in Fort Collins, Colorado.
 She also pursued a Master’s degree at the University of Oklahoma where she taught freshman composition and English as a second language.
-Hooked on horses as a girl, her Air Force family hauled her grade mare from base to base.
-She rides her American Quarter Horse mare, Pixie, whenever she gets the chance.
+Raised in an Air Force family, she was hooked on horses as a girl and her family hauled her grade mare from base to base.
+She rides her American Quarter Horse mare, Whiskeys Pixie Stik, whenever she gets the chance.

 First Vice President: Stephanie Church

 The Horse: Your Guide to Equine Health Care